IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_key.html.markdown

 * `status` - The status of the key.
 * `key_id` - The id of the key.
 * `type` - The type of the key kms or hs-crypto.
+* `policy` - The policies associated with the key.
+  * `rotation` - The key rotation time interval in months, with a minimum of 1, and a maximum of 12.
+    * `created_by` - The unique identifier for the resource that created the policy.
+    * `creation_date` - The date the policy was created.
+The date format follows RFC 3339.
+    * `crn` - The Cloud Resource Name (CRN) that uniquely identifies your cloud resources.
+    * `id` - The v4 UUID used to uniquely identify the policy resource, as specified by RFC 4122.
+    * `interval_month` - The key rotation time interval in months.
+    * `last_update_date` - The date when the policy was last replaced or modified.
+The date format follows RFC 3339.
+    * `updated_by` - The unique identifier for the resource that updated the policy.
+  * `dual_auth_delete` - The data associated with the dual authorization delete policy.
+    * `created_by` - The unique identifier for the resource that created the policy.
+    * `creation_date` - The date the policy was created.
+The date format follows RFC 3339.
+    * `crn` - The Cloud Resource Name (CRN) that uniquely identifies your cloud resources.
+    * `id` - The v4 UUID used to uniquely identify the policy resource, as specified by RFC 4122.
+    * `enabled` - If set to true, Key Protect enables a dual authorization policy on the key.
+    * `last_update_date` - The date when the policy was last replaced or modified.
+The date format follows RFC 3339.
+    * `updated_by` - The unique identifier for the resource that updated the policy.

 ## Import